Landforms of River Erosion Flashcards

 Click to View the Question

-Draw a diagram to illustrate the formation of a waterfall.
+Draw a simple diagram to show the main features of a meander.

 Where are waterfalls and gorges typically found along the long profile of a river?